Help at exam or assessment time

 When to apply

-You can apply for an aegrotat pass during the last three teaching weeks of a course or during the exam period.
+You can apply for an aegrotat pass during the last three teaching weeks of a course.
 You can’t apply for an aegrotat pass if your assessment is due before the start of this period.
 This means:

 After discussing your situation with your faculty office, follow the steps below if an aegrotat pass is your best option.